Force dealers to compete for your business.

 Some of the options available to the SR5 include an Anti-Theft System, a Blind-Spot Monitor with Rear Cross-Traffic Alert and Sonar Parking Assist.
 These features all come in various add-on packages.
 None of them are available for the SR trim level.

-Compare the 2021 Toyota Tundra SR5 vs Limited Trims.
-What Is the Difference?
+Compare the 2021 Toyota Tundra SR5 vs Limited - What is the Difference?

 Moving up to the Limited model, you get a lot of chrome trim for the exterior.
 This includes parts of the silver grille, the door handles and the bumper end-caps.
 The headlights and fog lamps get upgraded to LED models.
 The Limited comes with a larger, 38-gallon fuel tank installed.
 The standard tank in an SR5 only holds 26.4 gallons.